Mapsui/Mapsui/docfx/documentation/rendering-tests.md

 This can be done with a script: ```scripts\test-image-copier.cmd```.

+Note, only commit changes to git if the file that is modified relates to a failed test.
+There are many tiny changes in the files which are ignored by the tests.
+In that case we do not want to alter the file to avoid too many changes and avoid growth in size of the repository.

 ## 2. Visual inspection

 There tests can be inspected in two ways.